Conflict of Interest and Disclosure of Gifts

 Employees must disclose, and take reasonable steps to avoid, any conflict of interests in connection with their State Service employment.

-If you are currently undertaking activities or employment that may represent a conflict of interest with the employee's State Service employment, or you're considering undertaking such activities or employment, advise your General Manager using the Conflict of Interest - Disclosure of Activities form and take reasonable steps to avoid the conflict of interest.
+If you are currently undertaking activities or employment that may represent a potential, perceived, or actual conflict of interest with your State Service employment, or you are considering undertaking such activities or employment, discuss it with your direct manager/supervisor.
+If needed, complete a Disclosure of Interest General Staff Form (or Disclosure of Interest Declaration Key Management Personnel Form if you are Key Management Personnel) and take reasonable steps to avoid the conflict of interest.

 Legislation